yuvalsol/SubtitlesCleaner/README.md

 The program outputs informative messages about what it does, like reading and saving files, cleaning subtitles, etc. By default, it will print them to the console.
 The following switches control where and how these informative messages show.

-If log or log+ switch is present, informative messages will be written to the specified log file.
+Write informative messages to a log file.
+If a folder path is specified instead of a file path, the program will name its own log file and create it in that folder.

 ```console
 --log <logFile>             Write informative messages to log file.
 Overwrites existing log file